jonkalev/blog/_posts/2014-3-3-Hello-World.md

 published: true
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+Thisnis kind of scary as after a day of frustration I finally have gotten my head around github and using temrinal using the command line to create a open source blog. (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)